Nov 7, 2024

 • Industrial batteries

 The requirements under the EU Batteries Regulation will roll out over the next several years.
-Beginning in August 2024, all batteries regardless of whether they are used in a product or sold separately need to have undergone a CE conformity assessment and be CE marked.
+As of August 2024, all batteries regardless of whether they are used in a product or sold separately need to have undergone a CE conformity assessment and be CE marked.
 This is a self-certification process for portable and industrial batteries with a capacity of less than 2kWh.
 For all other batteries, a notified body which will be established once the Regulation is in full effect will conduct relevant assessments and certification.

 Depending on the battery category, various requirements must be considered to be compliant.
 Not every requirement is relevant for each battery category.
 These requirements include: